Fox News Host Casts Doubt On Nancy Pelosi’s Mental Fitness, Says House Speaker Needs An ‘Intervention’

 — Cenk Uygur (@cenkuygur) May 25, 2019

 The public and ever-escalating feud between Trump and Pelosi may have captured the media’s attention, but in the face of harsh words and insults, the House speaker remains one of few House Democrats arguing against impeachment.
-All Democratic presidential candidates and dozens of House Democrats have urged Pelosi to begin impeachment proceedings, but she has not budged.
+Several high profile Democratic presidential candidates and dozens of House Democrats have urged Pelosi to begin impeachment proceedings, but she has not budged.